Cacá Bueno

-Carlos Eduardo Santos Galvão Bueno Filho, better known as Cacá Bueno (born 24 January 1976) is a Brazilian professional racing driver.
+Carlos Eduardo dos Santos Galvão "Caca" Bueno Filho (born 24 January 1976) is a Brazilian professional racing driver.
 He competes full-time in the Stock Car Pro Series, driving the No. 0 Chevrolet Tracker for Scuderia Chiarelli.
 He is best known for winning the Stock Car Brasil championship five times.

 Career

 Born in Rio de Janeiro, Bueno started his karting career in 1988 and won the São Paulo states championship in 1992.

 Cacá driving his Mitsubishi Lancer in 2006.

-His father, Galvão Bueno is a Brazilian sports commentator, very famous in Brazil as the former host of the Formula One races, National football team matches and key Brazilian football matches, and friend with Brazilian sport stars.
-Therefore, Cacá grew up near Brazilian sports idols such as Ayrton Senna.
+Bueno's father, Galvão is a Brazilian sports commentator, very famous in Brazil as the former host of the Formula One races, National football team matches and key Brazilian football matches, and friend with Brazilian sport stars.
+Therefore, Bueno grew up near Brazilian sports idols such as Ayrton Senna.

 Although Formula One champion Senna was his idol, Bueno preferred touring car racing and debuted to Stock Car Brasil in 2002.
 He finished third in his first championship and became vice-champion for three consecutive years (2003–2005).

-He won the Stock Car Brasil championship in 2006 at last and became double-champion in 2007.
+Bueno won the Stock Car Brasil championship in 2006 at last and became double-champion in 2007.
 He won the championship again in 2009, 2011 and 2012.

-He also has competed in the TC2000, an Argentine touring car series, and ended the 2001 season in 3rd place.
+Bueno also has competed in the TC2000, an Argentine touring car series, and ended the 2001 season in third place.
 In recent years, he competed in the 2007 season in parallel with Stock Car Brasil.

-He made his World Touring Car Championship debut for Chevrolet at Brands Hatch.
+Bueno made his World Touring Car Championship debut for Chevrolet at Brands Hatch.
 He retired from the first race due to an engine fire, which also stopped him from starting the second race.

 Bueno after running a Chevrolet Vectra on the Bonneville Salt Flats.

 In August 2010, Bueno ran a Chevrolet Vectra on the Bonneville Salt Flats at speeds over 340 km/h (~210 mph).